It’s easy to take trees for granted.

 Bonus Benefits To Pruning

-Pruning keeps trees healthy, so they stand up to snow, ice and wind storms.
+- Pruning keeps trees strong so they can withstand snow, ice, and wind storms.

-Pruning increases air circulation, which helps keeps diseases at bay.
+- It increases air circulation, which helps prevent disease.

-Trees that are routinely pruned tend to live longer than those that are ignored.
+- Trees that are routinely pruned tend to live longer than those left untended.

 Make Pruning A Priority